New York State Thruway: Syracuse to Buffalo

 West of Salina, the Thruway passes north of Liverpool and Onondaga Lake before intersecting I-690 and its northern continuation, NY 690, at exit 39 in Van Buren.
 At this point, the amount of development along the Thruway sharply declines as it heads generally westward through a marshy area of Onondaga County.
 I-90 and the Thruway reconnect to the Erie Canal (here part of the Seneca River) at the western county line.
 Now in Cayuga County, the highway serves Weedsport via exit 40 and NY 34, exit 41 serving Del Lago Resort and Casino in Tyre, New York and passes north of Port Byron prior to entering Seneca County and the Montezuma National Wildlife Refuge.
 Here, the canal leaves the Thruway for good, turning northwestward to follow the NY 31 corridor to Rochester and beyond.

 The portion of the Thruway between Montezuma and the Rochester area is one of mostly rural nature, with the highway passing through remote, open fields, and for the most part avoiding highly populated areas.
 Along this stretch, it connects to two cities, both located well to the south of the Thruway: Geneva by way of exit 42 for NY 14 and Canandaigua by way of exit 43 via NY 21.
 The next exit along the highway, exit 44 for NY 332, also serves Canandaigua; the junction is the primary exit for Canandaigua-bound travelers from the Rochester area.
 Here, the Thruway temporarily widens from four to six lanes as it continues generally westward to meet I-490 at exit 45 near Victor.
 As in the vicinity of Schenectady and Utica, an auxiliary route of I-90—here I-490—directly serves a city (Rochester) while the Thruway bypasses it.

 It heads northwestward through the city's southern, mostly rural suburbs to Henrietta, where it meets I-390 at exit 46.
 Henrietta is as close as the Thruway gets to downtown as it proceeds west to Le Roy, where I-490 reconnects to I-90 at exit 47.
 I-90 continues onward into Genesee County, intersecting with NY 98 at exit 48 north of Batavia and NY 77 at exit 48A in Pembroke.
 The latter exit provides access to Six Flags Darien Lake, a large amusement park located in the town of Darien.
 I-90 and the Thruway continue into Erie County and the Buffalo area.
-It meets NY 78 at exit 49 near Depew before passing through the Williamsville toll barrier, the northwestern end of the major closed ticket system.
+It meets NY 78 at exit 49 near Depew before passing to the north of Buffalo Niagara International Airport and reaching the Williamsville toll gantry, which marks the northwestern end of the major closed toll system.